shipa-2/photoshopCClinux-Remixed/README.md

 2. more than 3 braincells

-3. at least 5GB in your /home directory (or you can use -d /path/to/dir)
+3. at least 5GB in your /home directory (or you can use -d /path/to/dir(broken btw))

 4. internet connection and about 40 minutes